ying-tang/help-documentation/_userguides/Box_Panel.md

 1. Go to the URL `https://boxpanel.bluebox.net` to be directed to the login page.
 2. Log into your Box Panel account with the login credentials provided by the Blue Box Support Team.
 If you are a **Secondary** contact and you don't yet have access, you can be added by an **Administrator**.
 See the **Managing Users and Projects** section for more details.
-3. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.
+3. If you do not yet have a Box Panel account, please refer to the **Billing** section for instructions on how to get an account.
-5. After logging in, you will be directed automatically to the Box Panel Dashboard UI.
+5. After logging in, you'll be directed automatically to the Box Panel Dashboard.

-## Using Lock Box to Log In
+## Using Lockbox to Log In

-You will receive your `cloud_admin` credentials to your private OpenStack cluster through the Box Panel Lock Box.
+Initially, you will receive `cloud_admin` credentials for your private cloud (OpenStack cluster) through the Box Panel Lockbox.
 Your credentials should look like this:

  {% highlight bash %}